 Purpose and Role

-The purpose of the EOC is to coordinate response to major emergencies at the university and to assist and facilitate the Incident Commander in providing resolution to the incident.
+The purpose of the EOC is to coordinate responses to major emergencies at the university and to assist and facilitate the Incident Commander in providing resolution to the incident.

 Additionally, the EOC provides information for the support functions of the Emergency Response Team to facilitate crisis response and recovery as well as communicating with those staffing the Emergency Event Support Center (EESC) if the establishment of the EESC becomes necessary.

 It must be emphasized that the role of the EOC is not to manage the initial response to an incident.
-These activities (isolate, contain and neutralize) are managed by the appropriate emergency responder’s incident commander at the scene of the incident.
-During the initial crisis, the members of the EOC should be supportive by:
+These activities (isolate, contain, and neutralize) are managed by the appropriate emergency responder’s incident commander at the scene of the incident.
+During the initial crisis, the members of the EOC should be supportive of:

 - Providing resources and information for field operations as quickly as possible when requested.